trevismd/permutations-stats/README.md

 ## Cite
 If you find this software useful for your academic work, please cite ...
 TBD.

+## Acknowledgements
+We would like to thank Marianne Paesmans, Lieveke Ameye and Luigi Moretti at Institut Jules Bordet for their support during the development of this package.

 ## References
 > [1] Brunner, E. and Munzel, U. (2000), The Nonparametric Behrens‐Fisher